They say travelers who visit Varanasi either, love or hate it.

 Bribing with sweets works on adults too!
 Usually it melts even the hardest hearts and helps build bridges.
 When my car pickup had broken down at the airport– I was stuck in the sweltering Indian heat in a parking lot with a group of young male drivers, who could easily decide to carry me off into the bushes if they wanted to.
 I opened a package of cookies and passed it around.
 One by one, hands reached in.
 This friendly token put smiles on their faces and lightened my worries; after all, who would want to attack someone, who’s just given them a cookie?

-The highlight of visiting Varanasi’s Evening Ganga Aarti
+Varanasi’s Evening Ganga Aarti

 If there is romantic impression you have of a Varanasi immersed in the grandeur of incense, celebratory ritual and chanting, the Evening Ganga aarti at Dasaswamedh Ghat, is where you’ll find it (more here).
 It’s breathtakingly gorgeous!
 Young priests dressed in ritual dhoti (? aka long loin cloths) line up on altar mats dressed with the elements of fire, water, incense, flowers and bells.
 An aged bhajan (chant song) about the Ganges comes over the PA system and there is live drum accompaniment to sound beats.
 In ritual trance (similar to Butoh performances) the priests move slowly through each element.